 “That’s why we’re not going any closer.
 I’m not scared I’ll be chomped on.
 I’m scared of feeling that feeling again”.

 I am relieved when we turn to head back.
 It’s getting dark, and I now understand Guy’s trepidation about the late start.
 It’s harder now to discern mud from river from brick – each black, slippery surface glimmers with light from the new housing developments that tower above the creek.

 We’re between night and day.
 Autumn and winter.
 The creek is a meeting of boundaries.
 Fresh water and salt.
 Conservation and urban development.
 Conflict isn’t always destructive, says Guy.
-Decaying timbers seed new life.
+As the official Creek guides will tell you, decaying timbers seed new life.

 I’m not quite sure what he’s getting at.